 Seasonal Eating Patterns

 Seasonal changes in climate affect food availability for elk and other wildlife.
-Consequently, the seasonal diet of elk often shifts to reflect what is available during different times of year.
+Consequently, the seasonal diet of elk often shifts to reflect what is available during different times of the year.

 Elk nutrition is typically composed of grasses, sedges, shrubs, and browse from trees depending on the season.
 During springtime when green vegetation abounds, elks tend to feed mostly on young shoots and grasses while they consume more bark and hardwood twigs in winter months.

-As summer progresses into autumn, elk will switch back to consuming herbaceous plants such as clover, alfalfa or dandelion before turning again to woody plants in late fall/early winter.
+As summer progresses into autumn, elk will switch back to consuming herbaceous plants such as clover, alfalfa, or dandelion before turning again to woody plants in late fall/early winter.

 Elk prefer open meadows with plenty of vegetation but they can also be found in dense forests during winter months when temperatures drop significantly lower than usual.
 By making this adjustment they ensure that they stay safe while being able to fulfill all their nutritional needs at the same time.

 Elk migrate towards more hospitable habitats that provide adequate shelter from extreme weather conditions as well as plentiful supplies of food resources.